-Subsections Subsection (2) and (3) codify a combination codifies aspects of the predominant purpose test and the bifurcation approach, thereby establishing a two-tiered test.
+Subsection (2) codifies aspects of the predominant purpose test and the bifurcation approach, establishing a two-tiered test.
 If the sale-of-goods aspects of a hybrid transaction predominate, then Article 2 applies.
-If the other aspects of the hybrid transaction predominate, then the provisions of Article 2 which relate primarily to the sale of goods, but notas opposed to the transaction as a whole, apply.
-This approach has the benefit, for example, of ensuring that a buyerperson acquiring ownership of goods in a transaction in which the sale-of-goods aspects do not predominate is a buyer that benefits from the warranty provisions of this Article and may have a right to recover the goods from the seller and thereby may qualify as a buyer in ordinary course of business under Section 1-201(b)(9).
+If the other aspects of the hybrid transaction predominate, then the provisions of Article 2 which relate primarily to the sale of goods, as opposed to the transaction as a whole, apply.
+This approach has the benefit, for example, of ensuring that a person acquiring ownership of goods in a transaction in which the sale-of-goods aspects do not predominate is a buyer that benefits from the warranty provisions of this Article and may have a right to recover the goods from the seller and thereby may qualify as a buyer in ordinary course of business under Section 1-201(b)(9).